juniorcharlie/llm-pipeline-selection/docs/EXPLAINER.md

 against real tokenizers, and the throughput projection are all unexercised.
 Treat the first Kaggle pilot as their first real test, and read the three diagnostics `--finalize` prints before trusting a matrix.

+**Update, post-Kaggle-run:** it has been, since.
+Four correctness matrices are built and committed under `data/matrices/`: AG News and Subj on Qwen2.5-1.5B-Instruct, SST-2 on both Qwen2.5-1.5B-Instruct and Llama-3.2-3B-Instruct.
+All three `--finalize` diagnostics came back clean on every matrix — sane accuracy range, zero unparsed generations, a dev/truth offset of a few tenths of a point — and all seven `sanity.py` checks pass against the real data, not just the synthetic validation pool above.
+TREC and Qwen2.5-7B-Instruct remain unbuilt; extending to either is the same procedure in `docs/KAGGLE.md`, unchanged.

 ---